Erin Stokes, Naturopathic Doctor, MegaFood Medical Director | January 2019

 Feeding your flora for good digestive health*

 When it comes to digestive health, there can be a lot of unfamiliar terms to decipher.
+(We did the work for you, here.)
 Perhaps most important to understand is the intricate relationship between the foods we eat, and the trillions of microbes that live inside of us.
 Let’s take a hard look at the role of probiotics, prebiotics, and how to keep their world -your body- in balance.

 Probiotics thrive on a diet of (what our digestive tract would consider to be) indigestible sugars and fibers.
 The good news for us is that many of the whole foods that are healthful for us are healthful for our microbes as well!
 A diet that includes plenty of fiber and plants is a great start - whole grains, root vegetables, legumes, and many others contain these gut-nourishing prebiotic compounds.